-This EPRP is referred to in the EHS Management Plan prepared by VWS in compliance with NSW WHS legislation (WHS Act 2011 No. 10) The EHS Plan addresses how VWS operates and maintains the RWTP in a safe manner.
+This EPRP is referred to in the EHS Management Plan prepared by VWS in compliance with NSW WHS legislation (WHS Act 2011 No. 10) The EHS Plan addresses how VWS operates and maintains the water infrastructure as per WIC Licenses stated above in a safe manner.